htmlcsstoimage/docs/guides/image-charts-with-highcharts.md

 parent: Guides
 nav_order: 8
 description: >-
-  Convert Highcharts.js charts to an image (png, jpg) with HTML/CSS to Image.
+  Learn how to convert Highcharts.js charts to an image (png, jpg) with HTML/CSS to Image.
 ---
 # Image charts with Highcharts.js
 {: .no_toc }